 As a charter school, Woods is self-governed.
 This autonomy gives Woods opportunity for creativity and flexibility in our curriculum; and in turn, we offer tremendous options for our students.
 Woods' success is evident in the vibrant learning environments and lively engagement you see within our classrooms.
-Additionally, while we are hesitant to define ourselves by outside measurements, we are recognized by them– one recognition being US News & World Report’s ranking Woods 3rd best public high school in our state and 100th best in the nation (top 0.5% in the country).
+Additionally, while we are hesitant to define ourselves by outside measurements, we are recognized by them– one recognition being US News & World Report’s ranking Woods in the top 1% of public high schools in the nation.

 Woods' independence is what allows us to be the school we are, but it also comes with a price.

 Charter schools are not eligible for local bond funds.
 As a result, our regular local and state funding only covers approximately 83% of our school budget.

 Curricular Materials & Student Consumables: It takes a lot of money to outfit our K-12 school each year!
-Textbooks, workbooks, chrome books . . . the list goes on.
-Our Annual Fund paid for over $40K of these supplies last year!
+Textbooks, workbooks, online programs, manipulatives, lab supplies . . . the list goes on.
+Our Annual Fund paid for over $60,000 of these supplies last year plus more than $12,000 in discretionary spending for our teachers and departments!

 Professional Development: We believe the best teachers are those who are able to continue learning and growing throughout their careers.
 To help our teachers work towards their academic and professional goals, the Annual Fund pays for our faculty’s professional development.
-The Annual Fund supported over $22,000 in professional development opportunities last school year, and hope to do more this year!
+The Annual Fund supported close to $20,000 in professional development opportunities last school year, and hope to do more this year!
 We love seeing the knowledge and enthusiasm our teachers bring back to the students!